Lichtblick-Suite/lichtblick/app/panels/NodePlayground/index.help.md

 Post in #typescript for TypeScript questions.

-### Writing Your First Webviz Node
+### Writing Your First Node

-Every Webviz node must declare 3 exports that determine how it should execute:
+Every node must declare 3 exports that determine how it should execute:

 - An inputs array of topic names.
 - An output topic with an enforced prefix: `/webviz_node/`.